desihub/gpu_specter/README.md

 `/global/cfs/cdirs/m1759/desi/ref_files`

+# Profiling

-# We have added a decorator for nvtx profiling:
+## We have added a decorator for nvtx profiling:

 `@nvtx_profile(profile=nvtx_collect,name='function_name')`

-# To profile using nvprof
+## To profile using nvprof

 On cori gpu run nvprof and have it write an output file: